fge/json-schema-formats/README.markdown

 <p>The license of this project is LGPLv3 or later.
 See file
 src/main/resources/LICENSE for the full text.</p>

+<p><b>Version 1.0.0 is now on Maven Central</b>.
+It requires version 1.0.2 of
+json-schema-validator, ie the latest in the 1.0.x series, which is also on Maven central.</p>

 <h2>What it is</h2>

 <p>This is a sister project to <a